gonewest818/dimmer.el/README.md

 that your overall color scheme is shown in a muted form without requiring you to define the "dim" versions of every face.

-The percentage of dimming is user configurable.
-In addition, for users of "light" themes there is a dimmer-invert flag that adjusts the faces brighter (toward white, rather than toward black).
+The *percentage* of dimming is user configurable.

+The *direction* of dimming is computed on the fly.
+For instance, if you have a dark theme then the dimmed face is darker, and if you have a light theme the dimmed face is lighter.

 Unlike the 'hiwin' module which has a similar goal, this module does *not* change the color of the background in any way.
 It only